Lymphedema, sorting through the confusion – 7 tips to help

-There still seems to be a fair amount of confusion out there about lymphedema in general, the true risk of developing it during or after breast cancer treatment and also about preventative measures a patient should or should not adopt as part of her/his lifestyle.
+There still seems to be a fair amount of confusion out there about lymphedema in general, the true risk of developing it during or after breast cancer treatment, and about preventative measures a patient should adopt as part of her/his lifestyle.
 Things are improving, but confusion persists.

 Why is there so much confusion?

 As I recall, no one went on to state that I was to avoid these procedures in order to decrease my risk of developing lymphedema.
-And admittedly, before breast cancer I don’t believe I had even heard of this word/condition.
+Admittedly, before breast cancer I don’t think I had even heard of this condition.

-I didn’t learn about lymphedema until later when I attended a support group meeting and a speaker gave an informative presentation about it.
-At that time I was having some issues and after carefully listening to the speaker, I decided to get things checked out.
+I didn’t learn about lymphedema until I attended a support group meeting and a speaker gave an informative presentation about it.
+At that time, I was having some issues and after carefully listening to the speaker, I decided I needed to get things checked out.

 This is another thing about lymphedema, unless your case is severe enough, it’s sometimes hard to tell definitively if you do or do not have lymphedema.

-So, I’ve been wearing a sleeve when I fly and by the way, I had a very interesting experience recently getting through TSA wearing my sleeve.
+I do wear a sleeve whenever I fly, and by the way, I had a very interesting experience recently getting through TSA wearing my sleeve.
 You can read about that here.
 Why the heck these sleeves are such a mystery to so many TSA employees is beyond me…

 I wear a sleeve when I exercise, but admittedly only when I’m doing arm work or if I’m doing something strenuous and working up a “real” sweat.